 The site is located in a seismically active region.
-It is approximately 2.5-miles west of a mapped location of a section of the Utah East Cache Fault scarp, as depicted on the Surficial Geologic Map of the East Cache Fault Zone (James McCalpin, 1989).
-During the life of the project seismic activity caused by active faults in the area, have the potential of causing moderate to strong shaking.
-According to the findings of our subsurface investigation (seismic shear wave analysis), and according to the guidelines of the International Building Code (IBC, 2018), we recommend using a Site Class E (ASCE 7, Section 20) for the proposed structural design.
+It is approximately 4.5-miles west of a mapped section of the Utah East Cache Fault scarp, as depicted on the Surficial Geologic Map of the East Cache Fault Zone (James McCalpin, 1989).
+During the life of the project seismic activity caused by active faults in the area have the potential of causing moderate to strong shaking.
+According to the findings of seismic shear wave analysis our subsurface investigation, and according to the guidelines of the International Building Code (IBC, 2023), the Site Class would be E (ASCE 7, Section 20).

-3.6 Liquefaction Evaluation
+3.6 Ground Water